-Hopkins Press is committed to upholding equity, justice, and inclusion as central to its mission.
+Hopkins Press is committed to upholding diversity, equity, inclusion, and access as central to its mission.
 We have adopted the concept of honoring each person’s dignity as the foundation for our workplace culture that emphasizes learning, caring, purpose, and safety.
 Through this common code of conduct that applies to our staff, board members, authors, reviewers, editors, client societies, service providers, and other partners, we strive to integrate honesty, equity, and ethics into our publishing and business practices.

 - We are dedicated to the Hopkins Press vision, mission, and values.
 We expect trustworthiness in our collaborative work; accountability in our decisions; and courage in our interactions.